mohitgautam05/iupactodraw/README.md

-# IUPAC
+# IUPAC to 2D Structures

-create molecule from IUPAC name
+Create a Molecule (the drawing of the molecule) from the IUPAC name of the given compund.